How to Buy a Domain Name in 6 Simple Steps and What to Consider When Purchasing a Domain

 However, if you’ve purchased your own domain name from a registrar, it’s possible to connect it to a new web hosting account.

-We hope this article has helped you learn more about how to buy a domain name for your website.
+We hope this article has helped you learn more about how to obtain a website domain name.
 If you have any questions, leave us a comment below.

 How to Buy a Domain Name FAQ